muqadasurooj17/mernapp/README.md

-how to console.log our data by mongosse using schema way add database name befor question mark in connection query keep find blank when you are trying to fetch complete data
+how to console.log our data by mongosse using schema way add database name befor question mark in connection query keep find blank when you are trying to fetch complete data creating apis and urls with help of express showing some response when user is cretaed installing express validator